andresmontoyab/Python/README.md

 ## Data Structures

-Data structures are ways to organize data that enable an efficient access and modification.
+Data structures are ways to store data that enable an efficient access and modification.

 ### List

-The List type is a container that hold a number of other objecst in a given order, allow you to add or remove.
+The List type is a container that hold a number of objects in a given order, allowing you to add or remove elements.

 #### Creating a List